Last Updated: 24 February, 2026

 Wynnbet | Exited the MA market on February, 2024. |

 Sports betting is fully legal in Massachusetts, which means bettors must be at least 21 years old.
-As far as other restrictions go, bettors are not allowed to make deposits with credit cards, which is not a common restriction among legal gambling states, so it’s important for residents to keep that in mind.
+As for other restrictions, bettors are not allowed to make deposits with credit cards, which is uncommon among legal gambling states, so residents need to keep that in mind.

 Bettors have the option for remote registration, so while they do not need to be on the grounds of retail property to create a mobile betting account, they must be within state lines to place a legal wager on their mobile sportsbook account.
-The Massachusetts Gaming Commission enforces all of these aforementioned rules and regulations while also enforcing the strict guidelines that operators in the state must abide by.
+The Massachusetts Gaming Commission enforces all the aforementioned rules and regulations, as well as the strict guidelines that operators in the state must abide by.

 Naturally, the state still manages all tax-related matters.
-In Massachusetts, all gambling income is subject to a 5% state tax, and in addition, all winnings over $5,000 are subject to a 24% federal tax rate.
+In Massachusetts, all gambling income is subject to a 5% state tax, and winnings over $5,000 are also subject to a 24% federal tax rate.
+However, a new bill, SB302, has been reintroduced and, if passed, would increase the gambling tax rate to 51% and set a $ 1,000-per-day and $ 10,000-per-month betting limit.

 With online and retail betting now legal due to House Bill 5164, iGaming remains one of the few gambling-related issues that is still illegal in the state.
 Whether that will change in the near future is still uncertain, but given the amount of work still needed to develop the sports betting market, the issue of iGaming will likely be sidelined for a while.